alco/numspell/README.md

     >>> import spellnum
     >>> help(spellnum)

-If, however, you would like to dive deeper and find out how you can add support for a new spelling language, port the spelling algorithm to another programming language or contribute to the project in some other way, please read on.
+If, however, you would like to dive deeper and find out how you can add a new spelling language, port the spelling algorithm to another programming language or contribute to the project in some other way, please read on.

 ## Developer Dimension